 - a.
 Motions to Suppress Evidence.
 Motions pursuant to Penal Code § 1538.5 will be calendared no less than five (5) business days before trial. - b.
 995 Motions.
-Motions pursuant to Penal Code § 995 to dismiss one (1) or more charges in a felony case after the preliminary hearing will be calendared no less than five (5) business days before trial. - c.
-Discovery.
+Motions pursuant to Penal Code § 995 to dismiss one (1) or more charges in a felony case after the preliminary hearing will be calendared no less than five (5) business days before trial. - Discovery.
 Discovery motions must be focused upon disputed items after presentation of informal requests.
 Boilerplate discovery motions are disfavored.
-Counsel must meet and confer before filing a motion to compel discovery or other discovery related matter in a good faith effort to resolve or narrow the disputed issues. - d.
+Counsel must meet and confer before filing a motion to compel discovery or other discovery related matter in a good faith effort to resolve or narrow the disputed issues.

+- d.
 Pretrial Motions.
 Unless otherwise ordered, all pretrial motions must be noticed in writing with a date obtained from the clerk.
 A description of, and a reliable time estimate for, any motions must be provided to the clerk.
-All papers pertaining to motions must be served and filed in compliance with California Rule of Court rule 4.111.
+All papers pertaining to motions must be served and filed in compliance with California Rule of Court rule 4.111. - e.

-e.
 Motions in Limine.
-Motions in limine will be set by the court a week before trial.
+Motions in limine will be set for review and argument the Thursday before trialby the court a week before trial.
 The defendant(s) and counsel responsible for trying the case must be present.
 Pursuant to California Rules of Court rule 4.112, this will constitute a further trial readiness conference and counsel should be prepared to discuss any witness problems or scheduling issues.
-Absent any other order by the trial judge, all motions in limine must be in writing, filed with the court, and served on all parties at the earliest opportunity, but no later than the day before the commencement of the hearing.
+Absent any other order by the trial judge, all motions in limine must be in writing, filed with the court, and served on all parties by the close of business on the Wednesday before trialat the earliest opportunity, but no later than the day before the commencement of the hearing.